rocket-pool/docs.rocketpool.net/docs/en/node-staking/provisioning/overview.md

 # Overview

-This section covers the details of how to provision your node for staking with Rocket Pool once you've installed and configured the Smartnode.
+This section covers the details of how to provision your node for staking with Rocket Pool once you've installed and configured the Smart Node.
 It's a long one because there's a lot of information around staking to cover, so **please read through each guide before creating your first megapool validator!**

 ## Prerequisites